Things To Do In Gojo City

 Here is a brief rundown of some of the highlights on Shinmachi-dori Street.

-Sakamoto Eggs is in the location of Shinmachi's famous mochi shop.
+Sakamoto Poultry is in the location of Shinmachi's famous mochi shop.
 As readers of Japanese can see, the signboard above the shop still has the Chinese kanji for mochi clearly displayed.
 The third-generation owner operated the store until December 2018, when, due to old age, they closed it down.
 The building was aging and became an empty storefront.
 But the shop was such an iconic symbol of the area that the locals banded together to brainstorm ways to keep it going.

 With the assistance of Nanto Bank's Regional Business Creation Department, dedicated to promoting tourism and community development in Nara, a revitalization project was designed to entice businesses such as dining, retail, and takeout to operate the store in the hopes of it becoming a beacon of revitalization for the whole area.
 These types of short -lease, financially supported businesses are known as Challenge Shops in Japanese.

-Choco Banashi did a great job of being part of the "Symbol of Gojo", and Sakamoto Eggs are more than worthy successors.
-We are looking forward to seeing how Sakamoto Eggs grows from here on out as well as who nexts takes up the mantle in 2 years time.
+For the 2 years prior, Choco Banashi who specializes in small-batch hand made chocolate were operating here.
+Choco Banashi was a big success and they have expanded their operation after their 2 year lease ended in mid 2024.
+Choco Banashi did a great job of being part of the "Symbol of Gojo" and Sakamoto Poultry are more than worthy successors.
+We are looking forward to seeing how they grow from here on out as well as who nexts takes up the mantle in 2 years time.

 Address: 1 Chome-3-1 Gojo, Nara

-Tel: 050-1443-0553
+Tel: 0747-26-5005

 Hours: 10:00 – 16:00